Xahau/xahaud/src/xrpld/overlay/ProtocolFeatureRequirements.md

 Both handshake directions reject missing capabilities after identity and security-cookie verification but before PeerFinder activation:

-- inbound requests must advertise `xahau-consensus-entropy=1`;
+- inbound requests must advertise each required token (`xahau-consensus-entropy=1`, `xahau-export-shares=1`);
-- outbound responses must echo the token, proving that both ends negotiated it.
+- outbound responses must echo those tokens, proving that both ends negotiated them.

 There is also a second check when a `PeerImp` enters the active set.
 It closes the race in which the requirement changes after the HTTP headers were checked